 Your Skin Will Thank You

 2 Always carry pressed powder with you.
-Nothing will blot shine and refresh your makeup like a little powder.
+Nothing will refresh your makeup quite like a little powder.
 Remember, if you produce a lot of oil you will always want to use blotting papers first.
 If you don’t have blotting papers, then blot the excess oil gently with a tissue.
 Apply the powder with a brush so you’re not depositing too much.
 This will help your makeup to stay soft and natural looking throughout the day.

 3 Completely rethink your skin care routine.

 When skin is oily we tend to aggressively clean it in an effort to control it.
-That can kinda maybe sorta work, but you’ll often notice a few things happening – a) after cleansing your skin feels dry and itchy, b) after moisturizing it still feels dry and itchy and c) your skin gets really shiny again no matter what you do.
+That can kinda maybe sorta work, but you’ll often notice a few things happening – a) after cleansing your skin feels dry and itchy, b) after moisturizing it still feels dry and and c) your skin gets really shiny again no matter what you do.